susumuota/yubikey-setup/README.md

 ## Backup keys

-- Follow these instructions to export your secret keys
+- Follow these instructions to export your secret keys.
   - https://github.com/drduh/YubiKey-Guide#export-secret-keys
   - https://keens.github.io/blog/2021/03/23/yubikeywotsukau_openpghen/
 - Prepare a USB drive or a SD card or something to backup the keys.